ray-pH/gameo-life/README.md

 # Game Of Life

-Just a fun project, writing simple CLI of Conway's Game of Life in multiple languages
+Just a fun project, writing simple CLI of Conway's Game of Life in multiple languages\
+All of the implementation is using ANSI escape sequence to move the terminal cursor `\003[nA`, it might not works for old version of windows' conhost.exe and cmd.exe

 ![Screenshot](./thumbnail.png)